Willy0919/Evolving_Boxes/README.md

 ```
 ./experiments/scripts/test.sh GPU([0-9]) NET(VGG16) DATASET(detrac) HYPERNET(1-3-5/3-5/3-4-5/5)
 ```
-The Testing results are saved as files in `data/test_results` according to the detection submission format.
+The testing results are saved as files in `data/test_results` according to the detection submission format.

 ## Thanks
 Thank you for appreciating our works.<br />